Lincoln Australian Income Fund

 (b) Distribution Yield represents the difference between the Fund’s total return (including franking credits) and the Fund’s capital return.
 The difference between the two returns is attributed to distributable income (dividends, interest and net realised gains).
 The Fund’s total return calculation methodology is defined in footnote (e).
 The fund’s capital return represents the change in the unit prices over the measurement period.

-(c) S&P/ASX 200 Accumulation index inclusive of franking credits.
+(c) S&P/ASX 200 Accumulation index and Yield inclusive of franking credits.
 Source: Macquarie Equities.

 (e) Performance quoted is historical actual performance.
 Investments go up and down.
 Past performance is not a reliable indicator of future performance.
 Total Fund return is inclusive of income paid and payable from the Fund to unit holders, in addition to the difference in exit prices for the relevant periods net of management fees, ongoing fees and expenses, and assumes distributions and franking credits are reinvested and that no tax is deducted.